jericks/geoc/source/datasources.rst

     * globalgeodetic
     * geodetic

-    or use a file that contains pyramid metadata in cdv, xml, or json format.
+    or use a file that contains pyramid metadata in csv, xml, or json format.

 **mbtiles**